CurbYourStrangeness/C_Programs/C Assignments/Assignment 7/readme.md

-in order to run the utility, run all the below commands as per instructions in the terminal.
+In order to run the utility, run all the below commands as per instructions in the terminal.

 1) first compile the code